How to Visit Sydney’s National Parks by Public Transport

 - Monument Track: A walking track that takes you past several monuments and plaques, including a monument to Captain Cook.
 It provides a good overview of the history of the area.

-- Muru and Yena tracks: These tracks offer wonderful scenic views and take you past several significant cultural and historical sites.
+- Muru and Yena tracks: These tracks offer scenic views and take you past several significant cultural and historical sites.
 They’re also great for birdwatching.

-- Cape Baily Lighthouse: Located on the coastal walking track, this lighthouse offers spectacular views of the coastline and the Pacific Ocean.
+- Cape Baily Lighthouse: Located on the coastal walking track, this lighthouse offers views of the coastline and the Pacific Ocean.

 - Banks-Solander track: A short track (1 km return) where you can see some of the native plants first documented by Cook’s botanists, Joseph Banks and Daniel Solander.